nurkholiqaganihafid/E_Commerce_Marketplace_Analysis/README.md

 <p align="center">
   <img alt="Distribution of Order Delivery Time" title="Distribution of Order Delivery Time" src="https://github.com/nurkholiqaganihafid/E_Commerce_Marketplace_Analysis/assets/89395541/b6e55350-91d3-4ce4-b403-02383f866036" width="750">
 </p>

+> There are some deliveries with a longer time, such as 210 days, which has a frequency of 1.
+However, this very long delivery frequency is very rare.

+> Most deliveries occur within a time frame of 1 to 50 days.

 #### 5th Question
 [👆](#outline)